-The $400 million tower, home to The Star Residences apartments and featuring Australia’s inaugural, internationally acclaimed Dorsett hotel has finished vertical construction, ahead of a scheduled opening in early 2022.
+The $400 million tower, home to The Star Residences apartments and featuring Australia’s first Dorsett hotel has finished vertical construction, ahead of a scheduled opening in early 2022.

 It is the first of two landmark Gold Coast projects being undertaken by The Star Entertainment Group and its consortium partners Chow Tai Fook Enterprises and Far East Consortium.
 The joint venture partners are also developing the $3.6 billion Queen’s Wharf Brisbane.

 The 178-metre tower will stand alongside the existing five-star The Star Grand hotel and the luxury all-suite hotel The Darling, creating two new accommodation options for visitors to the entertainment and leisure destination, as part of a visionary $2 billion expanded masterplan.
 It will also be the first time people can reside in the heart of the world-class integrated resort.